danielpdaniel/phase-1-project-dog-walker-2000/README.md

     Pressing the "+" or "-" buttons will change how far the dog moves with each key-press.

-    The dog images were drawn by me, but are hosted on postimg.cc
+    All dog images were drawn by me, but are hosted on postimg.cc